franciscoxavier04/pm-BIM/docs/user-guide/meetings/one-time-meetings/README.md

 > [!NOTE]
 > The **Meetings module needs to be activated** in the [Project settings](../../projects/project-settings/modules/) to be able to create and edit meetings.

-> [!IMPORTANT]
-> With OpenProject 13.1 we introduced dynamic meetings alongside [classic meetings](../classic-meetings).
-> With OpenProject 15.3 dynamic meetings are replaced by [one-time meetings](one-time-meetings) and [recurring meetings]../(recurring-meetings) to further improve meeting management.
-> Please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.

 | Topic                                                        | Content                                                    |
 | ------------------------------------------------------------ | ---------------------------------------------------------- |
 | [Create a new meeting](#create-a-new-meeting)                | How to create a new meeting in OpenProject.                |